 Social learners engage: Know that you may learn as much about people from the collaboration exercises and projects as you do about the course content or topic itself.
 Take advantage of opportunities to connect with instructors and classmates via video conference (Zoom or Google Meet) to maintain face to face (live) engagement.
 Keep the discussion boards lively.

 Student Guide to Blackboard

 Blackboard is an online learning management system that features course management, customizable content and design that allows for instructor/student exchange of information and assessment.

 - have access to Blackboard for each class in which they are enrolled

 - can receive alerts for updates to Blackboard via their SUNYOrange email

-- Blackboard is available on laptop or desktop via internet browser
+- Blackboard is available on a laptop or desktop via the internet browser.

-- Blackboard courses will be available for those you classes you are enrolled at SUNY Orange.
+- Blackboard courses will be available for those classes in which you are enrolled at SUNY Orange.

-- The Blackboard App is available on mobile devices (free) ***however there may be some differences in the way content is displayed
+- The Blackboard App is available on mobile devices (free) ***however there may be some differences in the way content is displayed.

 Student Guide to Zoom

 ZOOM is an online communications system with an easy, reliable cloud platform for video and audio conferencing, collaboration, chat, and webinars across mobile devices, desktops and telephones.